bt3gl/building_blog/content/DEFCAMP-QUALS_CTF_2014.md

 ### CesarFTP 0.99g and Buffer Overflow

 [CesarFTP 0.99g](http://www.softpedia.com/get/Internet/Servers/FTP-Servers/Cesar-FTP.shtml) is an easy-to-use  FTP server.
-It is also known for having several vulnerabities, including [buffer overflow](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2006-2961).
+It is also known for having several vulnerabilities, including [buffer overflow](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2006-2961).

 For example, see this exploit for **Metasploit** from [exploit-db](http://www.exploit-db.com/exploits/16713/) (or [an older one here](http://www.exploit-db.com/exploits/1906/)).